Advertisement

 Medications that treat CAH

-While there is no cure for CAH, the condition is manageable.
+While there is no cure for CAH, there are therapies that can help a person manage the condition.
 Treatment will be individualized to a person’s needs, and will focus on managing hormone levels, preventing complications, and addressing any health concerns and needs.
 People with mild forms of CAH may not require treatment or may only require low doses of medications.

 Glucocorticoid (also called corticosteroid) replacement medications are a mainstay of treatment.
 These medications raise the amount of the hormone cortisol and help reduce androgen production (which will help to promote normal growth and development).

-A person may also need therapy with mineralocorticoid replacement medications that replace the hormone aldosterone to balance sodium/potassium levels, as well as therapies to control blood pressure, salt replacement medications, and medications to promote development during puberty.
+A person may also need therapy with mineralocorticoid replacement medications, which replace the hormone aldosterone to balance sodium/potassium levels.
+They may also require therapies to control blood pressure, salt replacement medications, and medications to promote development during puberty.
 Again, different people will have different treatment needs, and a healthcare team will be your best source of information.

 Questions when prescribed a new medication